 - The required request form must be completed and signed by both you and the school.
 This form is available in English and Spanish, online at Individualized Education Program Facilitation (Link: bit.ly/3spluIV).
-It is also available upon request from the TEA. - The dispute must relate to an ARD committee meeting in which mutual agreement about one or more of the required elements of the IEP was not reached and the ARD committee agreed to recess and reconvene the meeting. - You and the school must have filed the required request form within five calendar days of the ARD committee meeting that ended in disagreement, and a facilitator must be available on the date set for reconvening the meeting. - The dispute must not relate to a manifestation determination or determination of an IAES placement. - You and the school must not be concurrently involved in special education mediation. - The issues in dispute must not be the subject of a special education complaint or a special education due process hearing. - You and the school must not have participated in IEP facilitation concerning the same child within the same school year of the filing of the current request for IEP facilitation. - State rule related to the state's IEP facilitation program can be found at 19 TAC §89.1197 (Link: bit.ly/3bCULCL).
+It is also available upon request from the TEA. - The dispute must relate to an ARD committee meeting in which mutual agreement about one or more of the required elements of the IEP was not reached and the ARD committee agreed to recess and reconvene the meeting. - TEA must receive the completed form within ten calendar days of the ARD committee meeting that ended in disagreement, and a facilitator must be available on the date set for reconvening the meeting. - You and the school must not have participated in IEP facilitation concerning the same child within the same school year of the filing of the current request for IEP facilitation. - State rule related to the state's IEP facilitation program can be found at 19 TAC §89.1197 (Link: bit.ly/3bCULCL).